Novak Djokovic beats Rublev to reach ATP Finals semifinals | Sports-Games

 Novak Djokovic beats Rublev to reach ATP Finals semifinals

-Novak Djokovic advanced to the semifinals of the ATP Finals by beating Andrey Rublev 6-3, 6-2 on Wednesday.The top-ranked Djokovic is attempting to match Roger Federers record of six titles at the season-ending event for the top eight players in the world.Djokovic was again almost perfect on his serve, although Rublev managed to break him in the opening game.
-He beat Casper Ruud in his opening group match.Ruud will face Cameron Norrie later Wednesday.
+Novak Djokovic advanced to the semifinals of the ATP Finals by beating Andrey Rublev 6-3, 6-2.The top-ranked Djokovic is attempting to match Roger Federers record of six titles at the season-ending event for the top eight players in the world.Djokovic was again almost perfect on his serve, although Rublev managed to break him in the opening game.

 - Country: